klangner/imeditor/README.md

 # Image Metadata Editor

 Editor for editing metadata for images.
-Metadata is stored in separate file with name <image_name>.meta
+Metadata is stored in csv file plates.csv